DiogoAbu/eslint-config-superop/README.md

     "superop/import-resolver-babel",
     // "superop/typescript", // Uncomment if using TypeScript
     // "superop/react",  // Uncomment if using React
+    // "superop/react-new-jsx", // Uncomment if using the new JSX transform
     // "superop/react-native",  // Uncomment if using React Native
   ]
 }